Hamilton Lie algebroids over Dirac structures and sigma models: Examples

-We take a Lie algebroid $A$ over $M$ with a connection $\nabla$ and a section $\mu \in \Gamma(A^*)$, and impose conditions (D1), (D2) and (D3).
-Then, we obtain a Hamiltonian Lie algebroid and a momentum section on the Dirac structure $L_{\omega}$ twisted by $H$, i.e. with Equation $\rd \omega + H = 0$.
-Concrete equations of (D1)--(D3) are the same as in the pre-symplectic case,
+Now let $A$ be a Lie algebroid over $M$ with a connection $\nabla$, By imposing conditions (D1), (D2) and (D3) for a section $\mu \in \Gamma(A^*)$, we obtain a Hamiltonian Lie algebroid on the Dirac structure $L_{\omega}$ twisted by $H$, satisfying $\rd \omega + H = 0$.
+The explicit conditions remains formally the same as in the pre-symplectic case: